What is Google Business Profile and why do you need to be on top of it?By Courtney Hinz

 - A forum for customers to ask questions

 - Contact information

 - Website address

 - Buyer’s journey insights

-Best of all, a Google My Business account is free and comes with a mobile app so that you can update information or respond to reviews on-the-fly.
+Best of all, a Google Business Profile is free and comes with a mobile app so that you can update information or respond to reviews on-the-fly.

-In other words, filling out a Google My Business account is essentially signing up for free advertising - and one of the most effective advertising options out there.
+In other words, filling out a Google Business Profile is essentially signing up for free advertising - and one of the most effective advertising options out there.

-Consider integrating Google My Business with other business tools
+Consider integrating Google Business Profile with other business tools

 The best way of covering all your bases is to use an all-in-one tool that instantly updates information across multiple services, receives notifications anytime a new review pops up on any platform, gets SEO tools and data reporting, and manages everything from one dashboard.